The purpose of this site is to function as an

 Read systems

-and no read systems The two different types of entry options are read systems and no read
+and no read systems Two different types of entry are read systems and no read

 systems.
 In no read systems the direction to move in the room is